aeternity/aepp-sdk-js/docs/guides/contract-aci-usage.md

 ```
 ### Overriding default transaction params
 Make contract call and overwrite transaction props passing it as option: `fee, amount, ttl, ...`
- Auto-generate functions (under `methods`) will have the same arguments length and order as we had in our SC source,
+Auto-generated functions (under `methods`) will have the same arguments length and order as we had in our SC source,
- the last arguments is always options object
- if `options` is not provide SDK will use the default options
+the last arguments is always options object if `options` is not provide SDK will use the default options
 which you can find under the `contractObject.options`.

 ```js
 const callResult = await contractObject.methods.sum.get(1 , 2, { amount: 1000, fee: 3232, gas: 123})